Estates General of 1576: Generous terms

 The Catholic politiques who had backed the Protestant cause were promised by the king that within six months of the peace they would receive an Estates General at which the administration of the kingdom could be reconfigured to their desires.
 It was also hoped that the Estates would bring back order to the kingdom after the chaos of the civil wars.
 This Estates General was to take place at Blois.
 The convoking of an Estates General had been a topic both Alençon (in his Dreux manifesto) and the Protestants had expounded upon the importance of for several years.
 The wording of the treaty itself was actually somewhat ambiguous on this point.
 Henri committed according to the terms to 'listen to the remonstrances of his subjects' so that the kingdom might enjoy tranquillity.
 Le Roux therefore argues, it was a royal decision for this to take the form of an Estates General.
 Heller argues, that even had it not been a component of the Edict of Beaulieu, the ruinous state of royal finances would have necessitated it be called regardless.
-In total the crowns debts were around 100,000,000 livres by 1576 and the royal creditors were beginning to get restless.
+In total the crown's debts were around 100,000,000 livres by 1576 and the royal creditors were beginning to get restless.